-If you want to make a day trip to the Everglades National Park it is advisable to visit one of the National Park’s visitor centres.
+The best place to start your Everglades trip: if you want to make a day trip to the Everglades National Park it is advisable to visit one of the National Park’s visitor centers.

 The cost to access the Everglades National Park is $25 USD per vehicle.
-There are four main visitor centres in the Everglades:
+There are four main visitor centers in the Everglades:

 - West Lake Trail – A 1/2 mile round boardwalk hike through a forest of mangroves and buttonwood trees to the edge of West Lake.